samo-L-B/settings-dotfiles/README.md

     <img src="https://blueseatblogs.com/cdn-cgi/image/quality=80,format=auto,onerror=redirect,metadata=none/wp-content/uploads/2018/07/consciousness-709143.jpg" width=200 />
 </p>

-The ultimate goal of taking control via **1 key to go/be mentally**.
 It can be applied to any computer with all operating systems and/or mobile device.
 Additionally, it will also be used in order to set up virtual working spaces on different (virtual) desktops.

 In general, this also aims to help you to structure thought processes.
 Use AutoHotkey scripts already present in *C:\Users\<username>\.config\AutoHotkey* on windows machines and */home/(user)/.config/autokey/data* folder on linux machines.
 There always exist the opportunity to create new scripts.

 ![true_ape](https://media3.giphy.com/media/v1.Y2lkPTc5MGI3NjExcGkzc29ibWV2cTl3cHhyNXk5Zm10dmVhZXZqanhodDV6MHV0ejJucSZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/XGqDsE3owV0RO/giphy.gif)